Frequently Asked Questions

 Virgin Unite is the independent non-profit foundation of the Virgin Group and the Branson family – uniting people and entrepreneurial ideas to create opportunities for a better world.

-Over the past two decades, Virgin Unite has helped establish impactful collaborations including The Elders, The NewNow, The B Team, Ocean Unite (now ORRAA), Carbon War Room (now merged with RMI), Caribbean Climate Smart Accelerator, Unite BVI and Planetary Guardians.
+Over the past two decades, Virgin Unite has helped establish impactful collaborations, including The Elders, The NewNow, The B Team, Ocean Unite (now ORRAA), Carbon War Room (now merged with RMI), Caribbean Climate Smart Accelerator, Unite BVI and Planetary Guardians.

 Who is Rick Kearney?

 Rick Kearney is a highly accomplished entrepreneur, committed philanthropist and a proud founding member of the Planetary Guardians Advisory Council.
 His dedication to environmental protection and community empowerment has inspired his decision to make the British Virgin Islands his home, following the purchase of a residence on Moskito Island.
 Mr. Kearney is deeply passionate about investing in the preservation and regeneration of the natural environment, as well as supporting initiatives that strengthen and uplift communities throughout the territory.
-He has been a key supporter who has helped to catalyze The VI Purpose Fund’s 2025 Impact Challenge.
+He has been a key supporter who has helped to catalyze The VI Purpose Fund’s 2025 and 2026 Impact Challenges.

 Who is Sir Richard Branson?